v3rb4/hids-monitor/README.md

 ## 📜 License
 This project is released under the **Creative Commons Zero (CC0) License** – completely free to use and modify.

+🚀 **Contributions are welcome!** Submit pull requests or feature requests to improve the project. 😎